gramoli/synchrobench/java/README.md

 in Java, by adding the DeuceSTM-based libraries in the directory: synchrobench-java/src/org/deuce/transaction/
-The transactional memories that were tested successfully with synchrobench in Java are E-STM, LSA, SwissTM and TL2 as presented in:
+The transactional memories that were tested successfully with synchrobench in Java are E-STM, LSA, PSTM, SwissTM and TL2 as presented in:
  - P. Felber, V. Gramoli, and R. Guerraoui.
 Elastic transactions.
 In DISC, pages 93–108, 2009.
  - T. Riegel, P. Felber, and C. Fetzer.
 A lazy snapshot algorithm with eager validation.
 In DISC, 2006.
+ - V. Gramoli and R. Guerraoui.
+Reusable Concurrent Data Types.
+In ECOOP 2014
  - A. Dragojevic, R. Guerraoui, M. Kapalka.
 Stretching transactional memory.
 In PLDI, p.155-165, 2009.
  - D. Dice, O. Shalev and N. Shavit.
 Transactional locking II.
 In DISC, 2006.